manoj7654/Todo-App/README.md

 * CORS is enabled in the application to allow cross-origin requests.
 * The API follows RESTful principles and returns JSON responses.
 * Error handling is implemented for various scenarios, including validation errors and server errors.

+# For Front End

+## Create React app using command

+       npx creat-reac-app Todo-App

+## Go to app

+     cd todo

+## Start application

+    npm start

+## Dependecies

+        "dependencies": {
+    "@testing-library/jest-dom": "^5.16.5",
+    "@testing-library/react": "^13.4.0",
+    "@testing-library/user-event": "^13.5.0",
+    "react": "^18.2.0",
+    "react-dom": "^18.2.0",
+    "react-router-dom": "^6.14.0",
+    "react-scripts": "5.0.1",
+    "web-vitals": "^2.1.4"
+  },

+## Structure
+The project is organized into the following folders:

+* src/pages: Contains the main pages of the application.

+* src/components: Contains reusable components used in the pages.

+* src/App.js: The entry point of the application.

+* src/index.js: Renders the root component and mounts it to the DOM.

+## Components
+The following reusable components are available in the src/components folder:

+* Header: Displays the application header.

+* TodoForm: Renders a form for adding and updating todos.
+* TodoList: Renders the list of todos.

+* TodoItem: Displays an individual todo item.

+* LoadingIndicator: Shows a loading spinner while fetching data from the API.

+* ErrorIndicator: Displays an error message if there is a problem with API requests.
+## Pages
+The main pages of the application are located in the src/pages folder:

+* HomePage: Displays the list of todos.

+* AddTodoPage: Provides a form for adding a new todo.
+* EditTodoPage: Allows editing status an existing todo.

+## API Integration
+The application communicates with a RESTful API to perform CRUD operations on todos.
+The API endpoints used are as follows:

+* GET /todos: Retrieves all todos.
+* POST /todos: Adds a new todo.
+* PUT /todos/:id: Updates an existing todo.
+* DELETE /todos/:id: Deletes a todo.
+The API integration is handled in the respective page components.

+## Loading and Error Indicators
+The application includes loading and error indicators to provide feedback to the user during API requests:

+`Loading`
+* The LoadingIndicator component shows a loading spinner while fetching data from the API.
+It is displayed when data is being loaded from the server.

+`Error`
+* The ErrorIndicator component displays an error message if there is a problem with API requests.
+It is shown when an error occurs during API communication.
+Additional Notes

+`Style`
+* Styling is done using CSS and inline styles in the components.
+The application is responsive and works well on different screen sizes.

 # Deployment Link